Donald Regan

 Donald Thomas Regan (Note: Pronounced /ˈriːɡən/ REE-gən) (December 21, 1918 – June 10, 2003) was an American government official and business executive who served as the 66th United States secretary of the treasury from 1981 to 1985 and as the 11th White House chief of staff from 1985 to 1987 under President Ronald Reagan.

 Regan studied at Harvard University before he served in the U.S. Marine Corps, achieving the rank of lieutenant colonel.
 In 1946, he began to work for Merrill Lynch, serving as its chairman and CEO from 1971 to 1980.
 In the Reagan administration, Regan advocated "Reaganomics" and tax cuts as a means to create jobs and to stimulate production.

 Early life and education

 Donald Regan was born in Cambridge, Massachusetts, the son of Kathleen (née Ahearn) and William Francis Regan.
-He was of Irish Catholic origins.
 Regan earned his Bachelor of Arts in English from Harvard College in 1940 and attended Harvard Law School before dropping out to join the Marine Corps at the outset of World War II.
 He reached the rank of lieutenant colonel while he was serving in the Pacific Theater.
 He was involved in five major campaigns, including Guadalcanal and Okinawa.

 In 1942, Regan married the former Ann George Buchanan, with whom he had four children: Donna Regan Lefeve, Donald T. Regan Jr., Richard William Regan, and Diane Regan Doniger.